bikeshaving/crank/website/documents/index.md

 renderer.render(<CyclingName />, document.body);
 ```

 Components rerender based on explicit `refresh()` calls.
 This level of precision means you can be as messy as you need to be.
+And when you clean it up, you’ll be confident about how your code executes.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";